-- 4.111 Nevertheless, whilst bird populations at this location are likely to be habituated to on-going regular levels of noise, the introduction of new or irregular activities has the potential to result in likely significant effects through bird disturbance, and therefore it is considered that there is currently insufficient evidence to rule out LSEs. - 4.112 Likely significant effects on the Stour and Orwell Estuaries SPA and Ramsar site cannot be ruled out as a result of non-physical disturbance and this requires further assessment at the Appropriate Assessment stage to determine whether the Plan would result in adverse effects on integrity, either alone or in-combination.
+new construction operations) in the absence of appropriate mitigation has the potential to result in likely significant effects through bird disturbance.
+Therefore, Likely significant effects on the Stour and Orwell Estuaries SPA and Ramsar site cannot be ruled out as a result of nonphysical disturbance and this requires further assessment at the Appropriate Assessment stage to determine whether the Plan would result in adverse effects on integrity, either alone or in-combination.